jvisch/jvr/design/components.description.md

 # Components

-## Emergency component
+## MotorController component

 ### Description

-Responsible for emergency situations like collision, emergency breaks etc. If an emergency occurs it will halt the robot and if necessary shuts down the system.
+Responsible for MotorController situations like collision, MotorController breaks etc. If an MotorController occurs it will halt the robot and if necessary shuts down the system.

 ### Messages